Seahawks showing interest in VCU basketball player Mo Alie-Cox as a tight end

 The Seahawks will get a visit from former VCU basketball player Mo Alie-Cox on Tuesday, according to a report from ESPN.

-The Seahawks are among many NFL teams showing interest in former VCU basketball player Mo Alie-Cox, who is attempting to transition to the NFL as a tight end.
+Having just signed a former LSU track star as a receiver, the Seahawks are among many NFL teams showing interest in former VCU basketball player Mo Alie-Cox, who is attempting to transition to the NFL as a tight end.

 Alie-Cox is expected to visit the Seahawks on Tuesday, according to a report from ESPN Monday.